judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

 ## JANUARY 2023
+"Invisible Scamper" from my WILDWOOD cello suite will be performed by Martin Johnson at the Northern Ireland launch of newmusic::newIreland 4, the Contemporary Music Centre's latest promotional CD.
+The MAC, Belfast, 26th January at 7.30pm

 "Everything was asleep as if the universe was a vast mistake" for the National Symphony Orchestra will be performed at the National Concert Hall and broadcast live on RTE's Lyric FM at 9pm on January 9th, 2023.

 ## DECEMBER 2022